aschnebelext/clean-code-pinata/README.md

 npm init @eslint/config
 ```

-A wizzard will guide your through the installation process.
+A Wizzard will guide you through the installation process.

-Note: Use "To check syntax, find problems, and enforce code style" only, when your code base is either fairly new or already consistent and clean.
+Note: Use "To check syntax, find problems, and enforce code style" only when your code base is either fairly new or already consistent and clean.
-Otherwise you will probably face a ton or errors and need to fix them which could take a while.
+Otherwise, you will probably face a ton of errors and need to fix them, which could take a while.

 This example Repository uses the 2nd option.
 The configuration can either be a JavaScript File, YAML or JSON.
 I choose JavaScript.